 - Easily view and manage your portfolio

 - Ideal for long-term investors

 5. Put the Money Someplace Safe (Where it Won’t Be Touched)

-It’s essential that you don’t spend the money that you are saving throughout the year.
-The best way to do it is to create a new savings account specifically for this money that you’re saving.
+It’s essential that you don’t spend the money that you’re saving throughout the year as a result of budgeting.
+The best way to do it is to create a new savings account specifically for the money that you’re saving.
 Most online banks allow you to easily create additional savings accounts.